llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * Otherwise, *exp*|*pre* `private` -> wrap the loop in a compound statement and declare an uninitialized local copy of the variable.
   Notes:
-    * exp `private` just needs to be local to the one thread executing the loop, and so creating a new local variable is sufficient.
+    * *exp*|*pre* `private` just needs to be local to the one thread executing the loop, and so creating a new local variable is sufficient.

 A sequential `acc loop` directive is gang-redundant, worker-single, vector-single mode.
 Thus, as far as partitioning is concerned, simple